-Zachary teacher arrested in child sex case bonds out of jail
+Zachary teacher arrested in child sex case resigns

 According to new information released when Silva was arrested Thursday, detectives said the teacher and an unidentified 15-year-old student began their affair by exchanging emails on a school system email account.
 Eventually, the conversation moved to private email accounts so the messages couldn’t be tracked, the teenager told authorities.